stephrand/IT-Portfolio/PC-Upgrade-Projects/Upgrade-GA-78LMT-S2-PC/README.md

 This project documents the upgrade of a Gigabyte GA-78LMT-S2 PC, including:

-- RAM upgrade from 8GB to 16GB
+- Upgrading RAM from 8GB to 16GB
-- Storage upgrade (HDD → SSD)
+- Replacing HDD with a new SSD
-- BIOS configuration for new hardware
+- Configuring BIOS to detect new hardware
-- Clean installation of Windows 10 Home
+- Performing a clean installation of Windows 10 Home

-It is intended as a technical portfolio entry demonstrating hardware upgrade skills and system setup.
+This serves as a technical portfolio entry demonstrating practical hardware upgrade skills and system setup.

 ---